SmartTokenLabs/attestation/use-cases/send-ether-by-identifier-attestation.md

 # Protocol

-We assume that both Alice and Bob knows Bob's identifier and has hashed it† to get a value 𝑖.
+- We assume that both Alice and Bob knows Bob's identifier 𝑖.
+- 𝑔ˣ to denote elliptic curve point multiplication as apposed to 𝑔·𝑥 in some other works.

 ## Attestation